Top 10 Military Generals of World War I

 Ferdinand Foch is highly regarded among the generals of the First World War due to his enormous influence on the development of the French forces and being the general who ended the land battles of the war in November 1918.

-In early 1918, as the French and British forces were about to separate, the Allied army called him back to war.
+In early 1918, as the French and British forces ramped up their attacks against the Germans, the Allied army called him back to war.
 He quickly resumed command of the Allied military in March 1918, surviving the Ludendorff Offensive.

-Foch’s famous victory at the Second Battle of the Marne helped bring the bloody war to a close.
+Foch’s famous victory at the Second Battle of the Marne in July 1918 helped bring the bloody war to a close.

-In November 1918, he drafted and signed the armistice agreement, which ended the land, sea, and air battles between the Allied forces and their last surviving adversary, Germany.
+In November 1918, he drafted and signed an armistice agreement (i.e. the Armistice of 11 November 1918), which ended the land, sea, and air battles between the Allied forces and their last surviving adversary, Germany.

 After WWI, General Foch was honored as a British and Polish marshal and received many accolades from the Allied countries.